Lyme disease & tick surveillance program in Alberta

-- This program does not test for the presence of Lyme disease in humans.
+- This program does not test for Lyme disease in humans.
 If you are concerned that you have been bitten by a tick, see a physician.

-- Tests performed on Ticks submitted by members of the public will determine two things:
+- Tests performed on ticks submitted by the public will determine two things:

 - What kind of tick it was;